-On March 28 in London, RGAX the transformation engine of RGAX, held its second annual Big Ideas Competition.
+On March 28, RGAX, the transformation engine of RGA, held its second annual Big Ideas Competition in London.
 The competition invited participants in sectors ranging from medtech to academia to submit original insurance concepts for potential implementation.
-The goal of Big Ideas is identify possible solutions to the challenges affecting life and health markets today.
+The goal of Big Ideas is to identify possible solutions to the challenges affecting life and health markets today.
 This year’s winner was Feebris, an AI-driven mobile platform that delivers community-based diagnostics and monitoring for children and older adults.
 To learn more about Feebris and this year’s competition, read the COVER article.

 We sat down with Kate Gillmore to discuss the Big Ideas Competition and RGAX’s approach to innovation.